Pesquisa-UFCAT/metapy/BENCH_GRIEWANK.md

     </thead>
     <tr>
         <td><code>x</code></td>
-        <td>A list or array containing the values for the dimensions of the input.
-This represents the point in the input space for which the Ackley function is being evaluated.</td>
+        <td>A list or array of numeric values representing the coordinates in the search space.
+It represents the point in the n-dimensional space for which we want to evaluate the Griewank function.</td>
         <td>Py list </td>
     </tr>
 </table>